Mathematical analysis: Numerical analysis

 Numerical analysis is the study of algorithms that use numerical approximation (as opposed to general symbolic manipulations) for the problems of mathematical analysis (as distinguished from discrete mathematics).

 Modern numerical analysis does not seek exact answers, because exact answers are often impossible to obtain in practice.
 Instead, much of numerical analysis is concerned with obtaining approximate solutions while maintaining reasonable bounds on errors.

 Numerical analysis naturally finds applications in all fields of engineering and the physical sciences, but in the 21st century, the life sciences and even the arts have adopted elements of scientific computations.
 Ordinary differential equations appear in celestial mechanics (planets, stars and galaxies); numerical linear algebra is important for data analysis; stochastic differential equations and Markov chains are essential in simulating living cells for medicine and biology.

 Vector analysis

-Vector analysis is a branch of mathematical analysis dealing with values which have both magnitude and direction.
-Some examples of vectors include velocity, force, and displacement.
-Vectors are commonly associated with scalars, values which describe magnitude.
+Vector analysis, also called vector calculus, is a branch of mathematical analysis dealing with vector-valued functions.